SteLib/Monitoring-and-Alerting-System-for-Linux-Machines/README.md

 ### Linux System Monitoring: Prometheus, Grafana, and Alertmanager 📈

-This project is a culmination of my thesis work with **Baylon Cloud** in Rome.
+This project is a culmination of my thesis work with **Baylon Cloud S.p.A** in Rome.
 It demonstrates the power and efficiency of a low-cost monitoring solution for Linux machines using a stack of powerful open-source tools.
 The system proves that you don't need to break the bank to get a complete view of your machine's health and performance.

 #### Key Features ✨